andberry/berry-website/content/articles/drupal-component-based-frontend.md

 Switching to a Component-Based Design and Development paradigm means:
 1. more collaboration between designers and developers at the early stages of the project;
 2. developers can concentrate on implementing pieces of UI unchained from the underlying CMS used: your frontend code is less dependant by the CMS, so you're free to use whatever markup/classes/architecture you want;
-4. you can implement a style guide shared between the team that can helps a lot in terms of keeping consistency durint the project
+4. you can implement a style guide shared between the team that can help a lot in terms of keeping consistency durint the project
 5. your client or content editor people will easily get one "flexible" page template rather than a set of prefixed page templates.
 I guess it's a great value added to the project in the sense that your clients will be able to build whatever kind of page they'd like in the future just using and rearranging the building blocks.